Cluster License Keys

 You can do these actions:

-- Login to the web UI and view settings and metrics at all resolutions for the cluster, nodes and databases
+- Login to the admin console and view settings and metrics at all resolutions for the cluster, nodes and databases

 - Change cluster settings including license key, security for administrators, and cluster alerts